-How to enable location tracking for iOS
+How to configure location tracking for iOS in Miradore

-Minimum data update interval defines how often location updates are reported to the server.
+- Minimum data update interval defines how often location updates are reported to the server.

-Minimum distance change defines a threshold of how many meters the location of the device has to change before it receives location updates.
+- Minimum distance change defines a threshold of how many meters the location of the device has to change before it receives location updates.